AntonSazonov/BigBlurTest/README.md

  This approach has two disadvantages:
   1. Non-uniform range distribution
-  2. The last thread have biggest block size and begins its execution after all previous threads already has started
+  2. The last thread have biggest block size and (oftenly, not always) begins its execution after all previous threads already has started

 ### New algorithm (remainder is distributed over first threads):
  * Thread #1: [0;3)  - size 3